Crdr0122/waywire/Readme.md

 - You can use registerObject to override a registered handler.
 This is used in connect to register the first WlDisplayHandler
 - Destructors not distinguished out yet, won't actually matter since you should also remember yourself which stuff are destroyed, the internal map shouldn't be relied on
 - Do I need to add something for the user to pass in their own data like the void* ptr in libwayland?
+- If there are any funnily named requests or events that cause name collision, I would need to change the namings.
+Right now I haven't met any protocols that do that

 # Example
 ``` haskell